Eagleshot/GlacierCam/README.md

 | [Raspberry Pi Kamera V2](https://www.pi-shop.ch/raspberry-pi-kamera-module-v2) | CHF 22.90 |

 ## Installation
+> [!WARNING]
+> The license for the project has not yet been decided on and needs to be checked before using the project.

 ### Initial Setup
 Install Pi OS Bullseye/Legacy Lite 64 bit on microSD card and boot the Raspberry Pi.
 ```bash